 2. What happens if I peel newborn skin?

 A newborn baby’s skin might be prone to irritation.
 You might not need to peel the newborn’s skin as it usually repairs on its own or after moisturizing it.
 Ensure that the baby’s skin stays hydrated.
-If you notice any other skin conditions or the skin hasn’t healed in two weeks, consult your doctor (7).
+If you notice unusual symptoms such as redness, swelling, or blisters, or if the skin hasn’t healed within two weeks, consult a doctor (7).

 3. How can parents differentiate between newborn skin peeling and a rash?

-One way to differentiate between skin peeling and a rash is that rashes or acne are red blotches with raised bumps.
+One way to differentiate between skin peeling and a rash is that baby acne and rashes are red blotches with raised bumps.
 In contrast, skin peeling is a normal occurrence characterized by changing skin appearance and texture.
 Dry patches of the skin may make skin sensitive, resulting in skin peeling (12).

 4. What are the risks of not treating newborn skin peeling?